tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Canopy.md

 Canopy helps you write better, more testable CloudKit apps.
 It isolates the CloudKit dependency so you can write fast and reliable tests for your CloudKit-related features, and implements standard CloudKit-related behaviors.

+Canopy was built, and continues to be built, as part of [Tact app.](https://justtact.com)

 Canopy source and installation instructions, including the source for this site, are [available on GitHub.](https://github.com/Tact/Canopy)

 ## Topics